Signup for our Newsletter

 The Indian Hill Conservation Area features wetlands, open meadows full of wildflowers, woodlands with towering oaks and maples, and a legendary birding location known as “Warbler Alley.”

-Its history spans from Native Americans to colonial settlers and twentieth-century farming families.
-Indian Hill Farm reached its heyday under the ownership of famed editor and newspaperman Major Ben Perley Poore, who was also a gentleman farmer and avid horticulturist.
+Indian Hill Farm reached its modern heyday under the ownership of famed editor and newspaperman Major Ben Perley Poore, who was also a gentleman farmer and avid horticulturist.
 Visitors will find exceptional dry-stacked stone walls and cart paths that meander through the woods to this day.

 Find woodland wetlands at the South Street Woodlots towering ancient hardwoods on Indian Hill Farm; grassland habitat full of summer wildflowers at the Atherton Reservation; and a successional field with goldenrod, juniper and choke cherry at the Ordway Reservation.